 4. Introduce yourself and provide a brief background that highlights that you are a constituent as well as where you currently work and your pharmacy credentials.

 5. Discuss the issue and why it is important to you, taking the opportunity to share your perspective on the issue, including relevant personal stories.
 Ask the official’s opinion or if they have any questions.
 Offer to look into any questions that you can’t answer.
 Keep the conversation positive and always remain respectful of opposing positions.
 Don’t get confrontational.

 6. Offer to serve as a professional resource.
 Leave a business card behind so that the official can contact you with any follow-up questions.
-If you offered to look into the answer to a question posed during the meeting, reach out to PSW’s Director of Public Affairs for help if needed, then provide a response to the official.
+If you offered to look into the answer to a question posed during the meeting, reach out to PSW’s Vice President of Public Affairs for help if needed, then provide a response to the official.

 7. Send a thank you note, thanking the official or their staff for their time and consideration.
 You should also briefly summarize the key points you discussed during your conversation and offer to be a resource on this or other pharmacy-related issues.

 8. Let PSW’s Vice President of Public Affairs know how the meeting went.
 Was the legislator receptive?
 Did they oppose the legislation?
 Did they ask questions you would like PSW to help you answer?